-If an applicant meets all of the above requirements except for the full CPC, he/she may be admitted with up to two curriculum deficiencies (but no more than one in any allowable area; English and Mathematics areas are not allowed deficiencies).
-Freshman applicants who do not meet the above listed standards will be required to participate in a screening process that will include the diagnostic test, ACCUPLACER.
+2. Complete CPC with a minimum 2.50 GPA or be in the top 50% of class and 16 or higher ACT, or the SAT equivalent; or above listed standards will be required to participate in a screening process that will include the diagnostic test, ACCUPLACER.
 Depending on the level of development diagnosed through ACCUPLACER, an applicant may be moved directly into a full admission category.
 Those students will be encouraged to participate in an Academic Support Program.
 If the ACCUPLACER indicates the need for remediation, those applicants will be fully admitted with deficiencies for the Summer term and will be required to enroll in a Summer Developmental Program designed to strengthen the students' skills in areas requiring remediation.
-Students who successfully complete this summer program by passing at minimum the English and mathematics courses, will be considered to have made satisfactory academic progress and will continue their regular programs of study during the fall term with mandatory participation in the Academic Support Program.
-Students who fail to complete the Summer Remedial Program are considered to have made unsatisfactory academic progress and are not eligible for enrollment in the regular academic year.
-These students will be counseled to explore other post-secondary opportunities.
+Students who successfully complete this summer program by passing at minimum the English and mathematics courses, will be considered to have made satisfactory academic programs.
+Students who fail to complete the Summer Remedial Program are considered to have made unsatisfactory academic program.
+Students who fail to complete the Summer Remedial Program are considered to explore other post-secondary opportunities.
 The Summer Remedial Program will consist of the following individualized courses in which the applicant has deficiencies: English, reading, mathematics, and support labs.
 The individual courses are three (3) credit hours and each lab will be one (1) hour.
 Students carrying a course load of 12 semester hours will be considered full time.